spm999/JWT-Nodejs/Readme.md

-# JWT Authentication with Express
+# JWT Authentication with Express and Node

 This is a simple Node.js and Express application demonstrating JWT (JSON Web Token) authentication.
 The application includes user login functionality, token generation, and a protected route that requires a valid JWT for access.